 Here are a few different APRs you may come across:

 - Balance Transfer APR: Most credit cards charge the same APR for balance transfers and purchases, but there may be cards that charge differing APRs.
-Unlike the APR for purchases, the balance transfer APR will be charged on balance transfers from the purchase date.
+Unlike the APR for purchases, the balance transfer APR will be charged on balance transfers from the transfer date.
 That means you don’t have a grace period where you can pay your balance transfer off without incurring interest charges — unless, that is, you have a card offering an intro 0% APR period.

 - Introductory APR: You may have a credit card that offers an intro 0% APR for purchases, balance transfers or both.
 These intro periods allow you to carry a balance without being charged interest for a certain amount of months.
 For example, you may have an intro 0% for 15 months on purchases and balance transfers.
 During that time period, you won’t be charged interest on your balance.
 Once the 15 months end, any unpaid balances will be charged the applicable APR, the regular purchase APR will apply to new purchases and the balance transfer APR will apply to newly transferred balances.